 Month 12, Day 26, Saturday 7:55 p.m.

-As she walked down the hall with the man, Siobhan reached up to adjust her new, nondescript mask.
+As she walked down the hall with Gerry, Siobhan reached up to adjust her new, nondescript mask.
 “So how do these meetings work?
 Give me an overview of the relevant information.”

 ‘And that appraisal fee and “small premium” is what makes it worth it for them to set this up in the first place.’
 She didn’t respond aloud.

 They both stopped walking as the hallway opened up onto a large room filled with a semicircle of chairs arranged in a vaguely horseshoe-shaped arc.
-The open end was filled by the arbiter her escort had mentioned, sitting behind a large table.
+The open end was occupied by the arbiter, sitting behind a large table.

 His voice had been low, but a few of the members had noticed the two of them, and their turned heads were drawing more attention.
 There were a few dozen people.

 ‘How many unlicensed thaumaturges are there in Gilbratha?
-Could that have anything to do with the high incidence of Aberrants, or are Aberrants inevitable when you have a high percentage of thaumaturges in the population?
 Of course, some of these people could very well have licenses, or have gone to the University for a term or two to learn the basics.’
 In many ways, it seemed foolish for the University and Crowns to make it so hard for people to learn magic the official way.
 Their exclusivity could be creating rogue elements.
-Kicking early-term students out for underperformance was the same.
-It was counterproductive, and maybe even dangerous.
+Kicking early-term students out for underperformance was the same—counterproductive, and maybe even dangerous.

-If someone like Oliver was in charge, he would take all prospective students who proved themselves worthy, and for those who couldn’t afford it, there would be loans that kept them in debt for a good portion of the remainder of their lives or working in jobs he needed, ensuring the return on his investment into their education.
-People who flunked out despite access to loans would be put into jobs that suited their limited abilities, keeping them useful and integrated into the system, too.
+If someone like Oliver was in charge, he would take all prospective students who proved themselves worthy, and for those who couldn’t afford it, there would be loans that kept them in debt for a good portion of the remainder of their lives—and working in jobs he needed—ensuring the return on his investment into their education.
+People who flunked out would be put into jobs that suited their limited abilities, keeping them useful and integrated into the system, too.

 ‘Do the coppers know about organizations like this?
 They must.’
-It wouldn’t surprise Siobhan if someone in a position of power was benefiting from allowing it, either directly, through secretly running the whole thing, or indirectly from getting bribed to ignore it.
+It wouldn’t surprise Siobhan if someone in a position of power was benefiting from allowing it, either directly by secretly running the whole thing, or indirectly through the bribes they received to ignore it.